-The carrying values of Residential's and/or our cash and cash equivalents, restricted cash, related party receivables, accounts payable and accrued liabilities and related party payables are equal to or approximate fair value.
-The fair value of mortgage loans is estimated using a pricing model internally developed by us.
-The fair value of transfers of mortgage loans to real estate owned is estimated using BPO's.
-The fair value of the repurchase agreements is estimated using the income approach based on credit spreads available to Residential currently in the market for similar floating rate debt.
+The carrying values of Residential's and our cash and cash equivalents, restricted cash, related party receivables, accounts payable and accrued liabilities, related party payables, preferred stock, and investment in NewSource are equal to or approximate fair value.
+The fair value of mortgage loans is estimated using our proprietary pricing model.
+The fair value of transfers of mortgage loans to real estate owned is estimated using BPOs.
+The fair value of reperforming mortgage loans held for sale is estimated using the present value of the future estimated principal and interest payments of the loan, with the discount rate used in the present value calculation representing the estimated effective yield of the loan.
+The fair value of the repurchase agreements is estimated using the income approach based on credit spreads available currently in the market for similar floating rate debt.
+The fair value of other secured borrowings is estimated using observable market data.